Extreme local extrema of the sine-Gordon field: Proof of the main theorem

 \section{Proof of the main theorem}

-In this section we present the proof of the main result, Theorem \ref{thm:convergence-to-ppp} in full detail.
+In this section we present the proof of Theorem \ref{thm:convergence-to-ppp} in full detail.
 The strategy is to use the coupling between the sine-Gordon field and the GFF and the existing results on the extremal process associated with the GFF in \cite{MR3509015}.
 Since the difference term $\Phi_0^\Delta$ is not independent from $\Phi_0^\GFF$, it is a priori not clear if the extremal process associated with the GFF conditional on $\Phi_0^\Delta$ also converges to a Poisson point process.
-In order to resolve this inconvenience we will use similar arguments as in \cite[Section 4]{BH2020Max} and pass to an new field $\tilde \Phi_s^\SG$ by removing the scales of $\Phi^\Delta$ up to $s>0$.
-This new field approximates the original sine-Gordon field sufficiently well and will moreover admit an independent decomposition into a (massive) GFF and a well behaved continuous field denoted as $\Phiaux$.
-To identify the limit of the extremal process $\eta_{r_\epsilon,\epsilon}^s$ associated with $\Phiaux$ as a $\PPP$ we will calculate the limit of the Laplace functionals
+In order to resolve this inconvenience, we use similar arguments as in \cite[Section 4]{MR4399156} and pass to a new field $\tilde \Phi_s^\SG$ by removing the scales of $\Phi^\Delta$ up to $s>0$.
+This new field approximates the original sine-Gordon field sufficiently well and moreover admits an independent decomposition into a (massive) GFF and a well behaved continuous field.
+To identify the limit of the extremal process $\eta_{r_\epsilon,\epsilon}^s$ associated with $\tilde \Phi_s^\SG$ as a Poisson point process we calculate the limit of the Laplace functionals

-as $\epsilon\to 0$ for $f$ continuous and non-negative with compact support, which characterise the limiting point process uniquely, see Proposition \ref{prop:laplace-functional-ppp}.
-To this end, we will condition on the independent continuous part of $\Phiaux$ and use the known convergence of the Laplace functional of the extremal process associated with the (massive) GFF.
-Finally, sending the scale cut-off $s$ to $0$ we recover the extremal process associated with the sine-Gordon field, see Lemma \ref{lem:reduction-to-phis}.
+as $\epsilon\to 0$ for $f\colon \Omega\times \R\to [0,\infty)$ continuous and with compact support, which characterise the limiting point process uniquely; see Proposition \ref{prop:laplace-functional-ppp}.
+To this end, we condition on the independent continuous part of $\tilde \Phi_s^\SG$ and use the known convergence of the Laplace functional of the extremal process associated with the (massive) GFF.
+Finally, sending the scale cut-off $s$ to $0$, we recover the extremal process associated with the sine-Gordon field as shown in Lemma \ref{lem:reduction-to-phis}.